Prisca92/Project-4-final/README.md

 Questions to Investigate:

-What are the key features or attributes suspected to be associated with heart disease?
+1. What are the key features or attributes suspected to be associated with heart disease?

-What geographical factors contribute to being at risk of heart disease?
+2. What geographical factors contribute to the risk of heart disease?

-Are there any patterns or relationships between the features and the target variable (heart disease)?
+3. Are there any patterns or relationships between the features and the target variable (heart disease)?

-Is there any connection between age, cholesterol, and chest paint type when it comes to heart disease?